MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/flex-layout-extensions.md

 [!INCLUDE [docs under construction](../../includes/preview-note.md)]

-The FlexLayout extensions provide a series of extension methods that support positioning `View`s in `FlexLayout`s.
+The FlexLayout extensions provide a series of extension methods that support positioning a `View` in a `FlexLayout`.

 The extensions offer the following methods: